mcneel/developer.rhino3d.com/content/en/guides/grasshopper2/migrating-components-to-gh2/index.md

 # Components

 The basic layout for a component class in GH2 closesly tracks with what you're probably used to, with just a few minor administrative changes.
 As mentioned above, the component identifier is not a property of the class, but rather an attribute of the `IoIdAttribute` type, provided by the `GrasshopperIO.dll` assembly.
+The `Nomen` type bundles together the values which describe and position an object within the Grasshopper user interface; it is used everywhere objects need a name, a descriptive info text, and tab+panel locations.
 The `Nomen` provided in the constructor provides not just the name, info, tab and panel data, but also the `Slot` (placing the component in a specific slot within the panel) and the `Rank` (specifying the importance of the component, affecting sort order within the UI).

 Due to the nature of the (de)serialisation api in GH2, a second constructor is required which takes a single `IReader` argument and calls the base class constructor.
 This is an unfortunate complication caused by the fact that the GH2 deserialisation logic must work for immutable types, requiring deserialisation to be implemented via constructors.